 - Organisation structures should only be changed to support a new operating model.
 Structure change, without first optimising the operating model, is pointless.

-- Incentives between departments (and between the organisation and suppliers) need to be aligned with the overall goals of the organisation.
+- Incentives between departments (and between the organisation and suppliers) need to be aligned to the overall goals of the organisation.
 Look for a mismatch in incentives where silos appear.

 - Leaders and managers need to understand systems and how to optimise them.